 A reproducible blood smear review requires every peripheral smear be prepared for consistent cellular distribution and proper clarity.
 Well-made peripheral smears can be prepared by starting with only a drop of blood at one end of a clean glass slide.
 The drop is smeared lightly and quickly with a wedge technique so as to leave a thin "feather" edge where all cells may be examined individually, particularly red blood cells.

 After staining the slide, the examination begins.
 The site of examination is chosen; away from clumping, piling, or stacking of the red blood cells.
 This can most likely be observed at a site five or six oil fields from the end of the feathery portion (about 100 red cells per field).
-Such an area for examination is illustrated in the image below.
+Such an area for examination is illustrated in the image to the bottom right.